Loop Example: Iteration (Babylonian Root)

 When we want to calculate another square root we have to run the script again, which is easily done -- press Arrow Up three times and press and ENTER -- but as a challenge, let's write the script so that it can do one calculation after the other until we enter 0, as was the case with the Body Mass Index example.

-This is not trivial, though, because the iteration is done in a loop, and for more than one calculation we'd have to run this loop in a loop, which Hypatia does not allow (this is also why we cannot use REPEAT -- it would call the babroot script but not in a loop -- _babroot instead of _*babroot -- so it wouldn't work).
+This is not trivial, though, because the iteration is done in a loop, and for more than one calculation we'd have to run this loop in a loop, which Hypatia does not allow.

-IF $new THEN PROMPT $z Enter number of which to draw the square root (0 or negative to abort):
+PROMPT $z Enter number of which to draw the square root, 0 to abort:

 IF $z IS-0 THEN ABORT